-Welcome to the Creative Glass Center of America (CGCA) at WheatonArts!
+Welcome to the Creative Glass Fellowship Program at WheatonArts!

-The CGCA at WheatonArts offers fellowships to artists working in glass and has serviced glass artists and the arts community for over thirty years.
-Over 300 professional and emerging artists have been recipients of a CGCA fellowship, from the U.S. and over 26 foreign countries.
+The Creative Glass Fellowship Program at WheatonArts offers fellowships to artists working in glass and has serviced glass artists and the arts community for over thirty years.
+Over 350 professional and emerging artists have been recipients of a Creative Glass Fellowship, from the U.S. and over 26 foreign countries.
 Artists are encouraged to use their fellowships to develop and refine their work, while experimenting with both traditional and innovative glassmaking processes.

-Are you interested in becoming a CGCA supporter or sponsor?
+Are you interested in becoming a supporter or sponsor?
 Visit our Support a Program page.

 The mission of the Creative Glass Fellowship Program (known previously as the Creative Glass Center of America) is to offer direct support to emerging and mid-career artists who work with glass.
 Over the past 35 years, more than 365 fellowship residencies have been awarded to emerging and mid-career artists, from the US and 26 foreign countries.

 WheatonArts advances its mission through the Creative Glass Fellowship Program, offering fellowships each year to an international community of individual artists.
 Through other special educational events and public studio access provided on a daily basis, WheatonArts also promotes the development of art works made with glass, to an audience of artists, scholars, collectors and the general public.
 This Fellowship Program continues to be one of the only means of “unrestricted” support for artists using glass.